vblanco20-1/vulkan-guide/docs/extra-chapter/cvar_system.md

 If you want to add more types to the cvar system, you just need to create the functions in the public API, implement them, and add a storage array to the implementation.
 Some common types to add are vector properties, or maybe even other objects.

 For the imgui editor itself.
-Its just normal imgui edit functions that are used from the data arrays.
+It's just normal imgui edit functions that are used from the data arrays.